Water monitoring for pesticides

 Overview

 Health Canada's Pest Management Regulatory Agency (PMRA) is working to establish a long-term collaborative national-scale water monitoring program for pesticides.
 This program will increase the amount of water monitoring data and be supported by sampling partners across Canada.
 To ensure consistency in the data, a framework is being developed to establish guidance for items such as site selection and sampling frequency.
-To inform framework development, the PMRA is engaging partners and stakeholders and conducting a pilot sampling program.
+To inform framework development, the PMRA is engaging partners and stakeholders and has completed a pilot sampling program.

 Data from the national-scale program will help the PMRA make more informed and timely regulatory decisions about pesticides.
 These data will also allow for the identification of areas where risks to human health and aquatic organisms may be present and further investigation is needed to inform regulatory action.
 The results will also support the Government of Canada's commitment under Target 7 of the Kunming-Montreal Global Biodiversity Framework.